grreuze/Utils/Image Effects/README.md

 # Image Effects

+##  > Color Overlay
+Adds a single color over the screen, can be used to fade the screen.

 ##  > Cubic Distortion
 Distorts the screen using its coordinates.
 Can be a "speed" effect if negative values, a "fish-eye" effect if positive.